PRESSING INSTRUCTIONS (with a VIDEO) for PNW PRINT CO's DTF TRANSFERS

 Proper pressing temperatures are important!
 Use an infrared thermometer to scan the upper platen of your press.
 This will help identify any cold or hot spots and ensure that the platen's temperature matches the temperature displayed on the press's screen.

-Peel while sill very hot.
-Hot-peel films don’t perform well when peeled warm.
+Peel while still very hot.
+Hot-peel films don’t perform well when peeled warm—but they do peel well when cold.

-If your design has sharp corners and intricate details, you can follow this workaround: as soon as you open the press, rub the film with a folded towel.
-Then, allow the garment to cool completely before peeling it off.
+If your design includes sharp corners or intricate, thin details, try this workaround: as soon as you open the press, rub the film with a folded towel—making sure not to shift the transfer’s cover sheet—while pressing the transfer into the fabric fibers.
+Then, allow the garment to cool completely before peeling.
 After peeling, re-press the garment as usual.

-If your press cannot provide even and heavy pressure, you can follow the same workaround described above.
-However, please note that if the pressure applied during the initial transfer is insufficient, the transfer may wrinkle and start to peel off after only a few washes.
-Be aware that some clamshell presses suffer from uneven pressure.
+If your press can’t provide even, heavy pressure, you can follow the same workaround described above.
+However, please note that if the initial pressure is too low, the transfer may wrinkle and begin to crack or peel after just a few washes.
+Be aware that some clamshell presses are known for uneven pressure distribution.

 FILM STICKS TO THE UPPER PLATEN AND RIPS MY TRANSFERS